chulbioinfo/CSAVanalysis/9.FixedDifference/README.md

 The script was previously run with linux (Ubuntu 18.04.3) server with RAM: +100GB and CPU: 24 cores.
 However, the code does not require much resource. <1GB and 1 core would suffice to run the code.
 The script is based on python (3.7.3) and hence python (preferrably >3.7.3) needs to be installed prior to running this script.
 This could be done by:

-sudo apt-get update;
+sudo apt-get update
-sudo apt-get install python3.8;
+sudo apt-get install python3.8

 ## Running the script ##